What does “kao” mean in Japanese?

 In this blog post, I’ve explained the definition and meaning of “kao”.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - kao – 顔 (かお) : a noun meaning ‘face’ in Japanese.
-This can also work as a plural noun.
-Japanese people normally use this to refer to a face or faces.
-And in addition, they sometimes use it to mean a person or people.
-So, this Japanese noun can work in very similar ways that the English one, “face”, does.
+This can also work as plural.
+Native speakers use this noun normally to refer to a face or faces in Japanese.
+In addition, they sometimes use this to refer to a person or people representing a group.

 Hope my explanations are understandable and helpful for Japanese learners.